cg-tuwien/Auto-Vk-Toolkit/docs/serializer.md

 aSerializer.archive_buffer(sb);
 ```
-which avoids an extra memory allocation in main memory for the image data before the copy into a host
-visible GPU buffer.
+`gvk::serializer::archive_buffer` avoids an extra memory allocation in main memory for the image data but copies directly into a host visible GPU buffer.

 ## \*\_cached functions

-Gears-Vk features \*\_cached function variants of various helper functions for orca scene loading to
+_Gears-Vk_ features *_cached* function variants of various helper functions for ORCA scene loading to
 ease serializer usage and avoid constant writing of different code paths for both modes of the
 serializer.
 For example, to retrieve a 2D texture coordinates buffer for model data
 (**modelAndMeshes**), one can use